 - A Graduate degree in Economics or related field

-- Advanced knowledge of statistics
+- Advanced knowledge of applied statistics / econometrics

-- Four years of experience with:
+- Four years of practical experience applying these methods to inform decision-making